 If you do have any strange symptoms, stop drinking kombucha and go get checked out.

-NOTE: No part of this site constitutes medical opinion or advice.
-Please see your doctor for all health concerns
+NOTE: I am not a doctor or any other sort of health professional.
+I am just an enthusiastic amateur kombucha brewer who can read science articles.
+No part of this site constitutes medical opinion or advice.
+Please see your doctor for all health concerns.
+Don’t take health advice from random internet people.
+Please.

 All rights reserved.